nathaniellemuel/obsidian-landing/README.md

-# EOS — Web3 Landing Page
+# Obsidian — Web3 Landing Page

 A fully static, zero-dependency Web3 landing page.
 Three files.
 No npm, no bundler, no framework — just HTML, CSS, and a small vanilla JS file you can read in five minutes.